pingcap/tiflash/docs/design/2023-06-07-tiflash-pipeline-model.md

 ### Schedule and execute task

-The pipeline will be instantiated into several tasks according to the query concurrency and then executed in a fixed-size thread pool.
+The pipeline will be instantiated into several tasks according to the query concurrency and then executed in a fixed-sized thread pool.
 ```
 ┌────────────────────────────┐
 │      task scheduler        │